maazkhan86/enhanced-fear-greed/README.md

 Improve sentiment models
 Enhance visualizations

-Built with ❤️ using Python, Streamlit, PRAW, VADER, yfinance, and public data sources.
+Built with ❤️ using Python, Streamlit, BeautifulSoup, VADER, yfinance, and public data sources.
 Thank you for checking out Enhanced Fear & Greed Index — stay calm while the crowd panics (or gets euphoric)! 📊